illinoistech-itm/jhajek/itmt-430/reports/sprint-05/rubric.md

 ### UI/UX

 - Explain the steps you contributed to produce the Video deliverable listed at the end of this document
+  - Make sure all test accounts are real names and any images are real images (don't use the same one over and over)

 ### Project Management